-Numerous DOE contractors have responsibilities for land management of portions of the Oak Ridge Reservation, as do other federal and state agencies, such as TVA and TWRA.
+Numerous DOE contractors have responsibilities for land management of portions of ORR, as do other federal and state agencies, such as the Tennessee Valley Authority and the Tennessee Wildlife Resources Agency.
 The Natural Resources Management Team for ORR receives site-wide funding annually, a portion of which is designated for creation and implementation of an invasive plant management plan, mainly directed toward control efforts in natural areas and reference areas; however, efforts have included specific invasive plant incursions into locations within and surrounding campuses of developed facilities on ORR.
-The Invasive Plant Management Plan for the Oak Ridge Reservation, (Parr et al. 2004), and two subsequent revisions (Quarles et al. 2011 and McCracken et al. 2017) explain options for addressing the problem of invasive plants on ORR and discuss selection of appropriate control measures.
+The Invasive Plant Management Plan for the Oak Ridge Reservation (Parr et al. 2004) and two subsequent revisions (Quarles et al. 2011 and McCracken and Giffen.
+2017) explain options for addressing the problem of invasive plants on ORR and discuss selection of appropriate control measures.
 Areas selected for invasive plant control tend to cover several acres or are spread out across portions of ORR.
 Use of selected herbicides is the most cost-effective treatment method in most cases, and the invasive plants present inform which herbicides will be most effective without causing harm to surrounding native plant and animal habitats.

-Invasive plant control on ORR has been conducted annually from 2003, when the invasive plant management program began, through 2019.
+Invasive plant control on ORR has been conducted annually from 2003, when the invasive plant management program began, through 2020.
 Table 6.9 indicates the extent of annual invasive plant treatments; Figure 6.7 shows the major treatment areas.

 Table 6.9.
-Invasive plant control on the Oak Ridge Reservation, 2003-2019
+Invasive plant control on ORR, 2003-2020